 You may be eligible for a separate entry or waiting area for some shows at the Fantasyland Theater.
 If you feel like you need special assistance, check with a cast member near the entrance, and they can help you.
 You should also let the cast members know you might need to leave the show prematurely if your froglet or companion has sensory issues.
 These shows are designed to be high energy and to make an impact, meaning there is a lot going on — music, sound effects, lights, performers, visual imagery and special effects may all happen at the same time — and that can get overwhelming for a child or teen with autism.
 You should be able to leave the show swiftly if you need to.

 Are any other Disneyland disability services available?

 There are also braille guides and portable tactile maps (also available for a refundable deposit).
-Sign language interpretation is available with advance reservation on certain days.
-Call 714-781-4636 Option 1, option 0 for details.
+Sign language interpretation is available with advance reservations on certain days.
+Call 714-781-4636 option 1, option 0 for details.
 If you aren’t using DAS but have crutches or any difficulty walking, there are more accessible loading areas or elevators so you can avoid going up and down steps.

 Be sure to pick up a Guide for Guests with Cognitive Abilities if someone in your group fits that description.
 There are break areas, companion restrooms and attraction guides available to support these guests.